 Further research work is being carried out at UCLan, with studies planned for 2021/2022.

 Are you ready to revolutionise the way you sleep?

 Since starting this journey, we have been blessed to work with the best of the best: clinicians, academics, professional sport stars.
 We also have our amazing PR and Marketing partners, who have helped bring our vision to life.

 Now that we have created the optimum lying surface, our mission is to make sure everyone knows how important posture is to our well-being.

 So, we commissioned this piece by local Manchester artist Gideon Conn.
 This is a tribute to everyone who has supported and believed in us so far: the Levitex family.
 From the researchers, through the early adopters and the sport stars who fell in love with our products, to you.
 Thank you.

-Combine a world-renowned specialist in pain medicine, medical device engineering, postural management expertise, speciality chemical engineers and a bunch of entrepreneurs together and the result is a patent pending innovation in Foam technology, set to revolutionise the healthcare and domestic sleep market!
+Combine a world-renowned specialist in pain medicine, medical device engineering, postural management expertise, speciality chemical engineers and a bunch of entrepreneurs together.
+The result?
+A patent pending innovation in foam technology, set to revolutionise the healthcare and sleep market.